-- www.imf.org

-- Martin A. Weiss' article: 'International Monetary Fund: Background and Issues for Congress', July 2014.

-- Relevant sites for the World Bank.
+- www.imf.org - Martin A. Weiss' article: 'International Monetary Fund: Background and Issues for Congress', July 2014. - Relevant sites for the World Bank. - World Bank lending facilities, Brettonwoods project, Inside the institutions by Alexandra Peck, October 3, 2012.

 - Explain the working of the two Bretton Woods institutions. - What is a SDR? - Write a short note on IMF's conditionality clause. - Comment on the lending policies of IMF and World Bank.